Mark Williams (snooker player): 2006–2009

-On 26 March 2006, Williams won the 16th ranking event of his career, and his first in two and a half years—the 2006 China Open in Beijing—defeating John Higgins 98 in the final.
+On 26 March 2006, Williams won the 16th ranking event of his career, and his first in two and a half years—the 2006 China Open in Beijing—defeating Higgins 9–8 in the final.
 The victory helped Williams retain his top-16 place in the world rankings.
-He also performed well at the 2006 World Championship, beating Anthony Hamilton 101 and Mark Selby 138 to set up a quarter-final clash with Ronnie O'Sullivan.
+He also performed well at the 2006 World Championship, beating Hamilton 10–1 and Mark Selby 13–8 to set up a quarter-final clash with O'Sullivan.
 It was the first time the two had met in a match at the Crucible, and their well-publicised rivalry brought some extra tension to the encounter (although O'Sullivan has since said that the former feud has been replaced by friendship and mutual respect).
-In a closely contested match, O'Sullivan eventually won 1311.
-It was revealed during the 200506 season that Williams and his coach Terry Griffiths had parted company.
+In a closely contested match, O'Sullivan eventually won 13–11.
+It was revealed during the 2005–06 season that Williams and his coach Griffiths had parted company.

 Williams won the Pot Black trophy in September 2006.
 In the final against Higgins, he compiled a century break of 119 which was the highest break in the history of the tournament.
-However, 200607 turned out to be perhaps the worst season of his career, as he lost his first match in a string of tournaments, including the 2007 Masters where he was whitewashed 06 by Neil Robertson, and the 2007 World Championship where he lost 910 to Joe Swail.
+However, 2006–07 turned out to be perhaps the worst season of his career, as he lost his first match in a string of tournaments, including the 2007 Masters where he was whitewashed 0–6 by Neil Robertson, and the 2007 World Championship where he lost 9–10 to Swail.

-At the 2007 UK Championship, some of his previous form returned as he defeated Ricky Walden 93 in the last 32, before facing Mark Allen in the last 16; after trailing 04 and 15, Williams produced a comeback to win eight successive frames for a 95 victory.
-His run ended in the quarter-finals, where he lost to Stephen Maguire 59.
+At the 2007 UK Championship, some of his previous form returned as he defeated Ricky Walden 9–3 in the last 32, before facing Mark Allen in the last 16; after trailing 0–4 and 1–5, Williams produced a comeback to win eight successive frames for a 9–5 victory.
+His run ended in the quarter-finals, where he lost to Stephen Maguire 5–9.

-After a 2–6 first-round loss to Ken Doherty at the 2008 Masters, Williams revealed that he was considering retirement from the game if he dropped out of the top 32 and was forced to play in the qualifying competitions, although he was then only 32 years old.
+After a 2–6 first-round loss to Doherty at the 2008 Masters, Williams revealed that he was considering retirement from the game if he dropped out of the top 32 and was forced to play in the qualifying competitions, although he was then only 32 years old.
 He later commented that the statement had been blown out of proportion, and that he intended to remain on the professional circuit.
-He began to show more consistency for the remainder of the season, reaching the last 16 of three ranking events as well as a run to the quarter-finals of the 2008 China Open, where a 35 loss to Ryan Day deprived him of a place in his first semi-final for two years.
-He was defeated 713 by O'Sullivan in the second round of the 2008 World Championship, which forced him out of the world's top 16 and pushed him into the qualifiers for the next season.
+He began to show more consistency for the remainder of the season, reaching the last 16 of three ranking events as well as a run to the quarter-finals of the 2008 China Open, where a 3–5 loss to Ryan Day deprived him of a place in his first semi-final for two years.
+He was defeated 7–13 by O'Sullivan in the second round of the 2008 World Championship, which forced him out of the world's top 16 and pushed him into the qualifiers for the next season.
 It was announced on 8 July 2008 that Williams had split from his management company 110 Sport, as O'Sullivan and Maguire had done previously.